Myndex/apca-introduction/analysis.md

 > _I was not able to find much information on how it was derived._

 There are multiple white papers and extensive documentation regarding how APCA was developed and the peer reviewed scientific consensus of CAMs and Vision science upon which APCA rests.
-Again, the place to start is [git.myndex.com](https://git.myndex.com) It is clear that xi has not actually read the documentation, and this opinion is based on my other interactions with him, such as when he was claiming he "could not find the math" when it is literally the FIRST document in the documentation folder at the repo, and ALSO listed in all of the white papers, and in multiple readme files.
+Again, the place to start is [git.myndex.com](https://git.myndex.com) It is clear that xi has not actually read the documentation, and this opinion is based on my other interactions with him, such as when he was claiming he "could not find the math" when it is literally the FIRST document in the documentation folder at the repo, and also listed in all of the white papers, and in multiple readme files.

 > _A closer analysis reveals that it is actually not that different from